cBournhonesque/lightyear/book/src/tutorial/advanced_systems.md

 (another way to spawn a predicted entity is to add the `ShouldBePredicted` component to a `Replicated` entity on the client)

-If prediction is enabled for an entity, the client will spawn a local copy of the entity along with a marker component called `Predicted`.
+If prediction is enabled for an entity, the client will add a `Predicted` component on the replicated entity.
-The entity that is directly replicated from the server will have a marker component called `Confirmed` (because it is only updated when we receive a new server update packet).
+Non-predicted components will be replicated normally, but predicted components will be inserted on the entity as `Confirmed<PlayerPosition>`.
+The predicted component value will then be
+`PlayerPosition`.
+The reasoning is that it is very rare to want to query the confirmed value, in most cases you just want to use the predicted value.
+Non-predicted

-The `Predicted` entity lives on a different timeline than the `Confirmed` entity: it lives a few ticks in the future (at least 1 RTT), enough ticks so that the client inputs for tick `N` have time to arrive on the server before the server processes tick `N`.
+The predicted components live on a different timeline than the confirmed components: they live a few ticks in the future (at least 1 RTT), enough ticks so that the client inputs for tick `N` have time to arrive on the server before the server processes tick `N`.

 Whenever the player sends an input, we can apply the inputs **instantly** to the `Predicted` entity; which is the only one that we show to the player.
-After roughly 1 RTT, we receive the actual state of the entity from the server, which is used to update the `Confirmed` entity.
+After roughly 1 RTT, we receive the actual state of the entity from the server, which is used to update the `Confirmed<T>` components.
-If there is a mismatch between the `Confirmed` and `Predicted` entities, we perform a **rollback**: we reset the `Predicted` entity to the state of the `Confirmed` entity, and re-run all the ticks that happened since the last server update was received.
+If there is a mismatch between the `Confirmed<T>` and `T` components, we perform a **rollback**: we reset the `Predicted` entity to the state of the `Confirmed<T>` component, and re-run all the ticks that happened since the last server update was received.
 In particular, we will re-apply all the client inputs that were added since the last server update.

-As the `Confirmed` and `Predicted` entities are 2 separate entities, you will need to specify how the components that are received on the `Confirmed` entity (replicated from the server) are copied to the `Predicted` entity.
-To do this, you will need to specify a [PredictionMode](https://docs.rs/lightyear/latest/lightyear_prediction/prelude/enum.PredictionMode.html) for each component in the `ComponentProtocol` enum.
-There are 3 different modes:
-- Full: we apply client-side prediction with rollback
-- Simple: the server-updates are copied from Confirmed to Predicted whenever we have an update
-- Once: the components are copied only once from the Confirmed entity to the Predicted entity

 Then, on the client, you need to make sure that you also run the same simulation logic as the server, for the `Predicted` entities.
 This is very important!
 The client must be 'predicting' what the entity will do even though it doesn't have perfect information because it doesn't know the inputs of other players.